kafrebucan-cmd/IT-Skills-Portfolio/README.md

 Welcome to my IT Skills Portfolio.

-This repository contains my creative outputs and learning experiences During the Prelim period of Elective 1 – IT Skills.
+This repository contains my creative outputs and learning experiences during the Prelim period of Elective 1 – IT Skills.

 ---